adobe/guides-extension/docs/docs/getting-started/integrating_customisations.md

 # Installing and Using the AEM Guides Extension Package

 Extensions give you the opportunity to customise your AEM Guides app to better suit your needs.
-This extension framework is supported with AEM Guides v4.3 onwards.
+This extension framework is supported with AEM Guides v4.3 onwards (on-prem) and 2310 (cloud).

 # Requirements:
 This package requires [git bash](https://github.com/git-guides/install-git) and npm